zahydo/software_engineering_II_lessons/principles/solid/interfacesegregation.md

 It is a design principle that states that a class should not depend on interfaces that it does not use.
 That is, a class should have a specific interface that corresponds exactly to the needs of the clients that use it.

+Similar to the [Single Responsibility](./singleresponsibility.md) Principle, the goal of the Interface Segregation Principle is to reduce the side effects and frequency of required changes by splitting the software into multiple, independent parts.

 ### Bad example: